instant-labs/instant-bandit/README.md

 # Instant Bandit
-Instant Bandit is a small set of React components and server-side helpers for authoring and running multi-armed bandit (MAB) experiments in websites and apps.
+Instant Bandit is a small set of React components and server-side helpers for declaratively authoring multivariate tests.

-Using an epsilon-greedy algorithm, Instant Bandit automatically presents multiple variants that you define to subsets of your traffic.
-The conversion rate of each variant is continually measured, and the most successful variant is presented to the majority of your traffic.
+Using an epsilon-greedy [Multi-armed bandit algorithm](https://en.wikipedia.org/wiki/Multi-armed_bandit), Instant Bandit automatically presents variants of your app/website to new visitors, and binds that variant to them on repeat visits.

+The conversion rate of each variant is continually measured, and the most successful variant at any given moment is assigned the highest probability to be chosen for new visitors.

 Using this library, defining and deploying variants is easy and requires little modification to existing websites or apps.

+You can find more in-depth documentation [here](./pages/docs/index.md).

 ## A Simple Example
 Here's an example of an existing page: